 - Ideas.
 See how to protect new product ideas.

 - Products or industrial processes.
 These may be eligible for patent protection or design registration.
-See how to get patent protection for your business.

 Business-created work and copyright